 #9 Slavic Beauty: Ljubljana, Slovenia

-A city that has a diverse culture, language, and geography will be great for you and your family.
-There is no reason to worry about employment opportunities because its economy is one of the richest among its neighbors.The costs of living are among the cheapest ones in Europe.
-The population is quite fluent in English.
+A city that has a diverse culture, language, friendly locals, and geography will be great for you and your family.
+With its rich economy, there is no reason to worry about employment opportunities.